 And, unlike runners who may exercise their passion across a variety of terrains, altitudes and climates, tennis-playing always takes place on a level field and in optimal weather conditions.
 If there are no such conditions to be had outside, people play tennis indoors.

-Other sports rely on a host of variables and, sometimes, equipment to make their sport more challenging and yield better results.
+Other sports rely on a host of variables and, sometimes, equipment to make their sport more challenging and yield superlative results.
 For tennis, only the player - their skill, adroitness and stamina, define how they will develop.

 Are you ready to hit the courts now?
 Take our beginner's guide to tennis with you!